Doug Ellis the Photographer in Montreal

 If you could change one thing about yourself, what would it be?

-My reticence to extend myself/go first/ask for help.
+My reluctance to extend myself/go first/ask for help.

 What do you consider your greatest achievement?

-Successfully living in California for 14 years now.
+Successfully living in California as a freelancer for 20 years now.

 If you were to die and come back as a person or a thing, what would it be?